search icon

 Step 2: Identify and gather the information you need to amend

 Vermont corporations use the Articles of Amendment to make changes to their founding documents.
-But before you dive into this paperwork, it’s helpful to gather the information you need for your desired changes.
+But before you start this paperwork, it’s helpful to gather the information you need for your desired changes.

 The Articles of Amendment requires a variety of information, including: